-(Canada is known for accepting a large number of asylum seekers
+(Canada is known for accepting a large number of asylum seekers to expand its diversity.)

 If that group didn't look enough like a scene from the Camp of the Saints (the 1973 French novel of social collapse following shiploads of Asian economic squatters arrival in Europe), there was more to come.

 Ten months later (August 2010) saw a jammed Camp-like ship the Sun Sea (pictured below) arrive in western Canada from Thailand, filled to the gunwales with nearly 500 Tamils who also intended to stay.